bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_ConvertToSharedDialogue.png

 The security group will be moved to the list of "Shared Security Groups".
-The tag "is private" will be removed.
+The tag "is private" will be removed for this security group.

 Click "NO" to cancel the convertion, the security group will stay private.